GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 This should be mainly documented in `seismic/xcorqc/Readme.md`.
 The script to use for running cross-correlation analysis is `seismic/xcorqc/correlator.py`.
 For detailed documentation of this script, see help from `seismic/xcorqc/correlator.py --help`.

+The output of the cross-correlation computation is a netCDF4 file with extension `.nc`, as per the command line arguments passed to `seismic/xcorqc/correlator.py`.
+In order to visualize the results of a `.nc` file, use script `seismic/xcorqc/xcorr_station_clock_analysis.py` to generate `.png` file graphical visualizations of the cross-correlation.
+The `xcorr_station_clock_analysis.py` script supports batch mode recursive processing of all `.nc` files in a folder hierarchy, since cross-correlation computations are often run in batches of multiple stations or multiple cross-correlation parameters.

 Cross-correlation analysis can detect much longer time drifts than relative TT residuals, and is also the means to generate inputs to the clock correction iPython notebook